Infrared absorption spectroscopy of a single polyatomic molecular ion: Methods

 In our setup, the femtosecond laser pulses are produced by an ORPHEUS-HP optical parametric amplifier (OPA) pumped by a CARBIDE-CB5 femtosecond laser, both produced by Light Conversion.
 The light applied to the ions is linearly polarized in the vertical plane and with our magnetic field geometry this results in an equal superposition of $\sigma_+$ and $\sigma_-$ polarizations.
 The average intensity at the position of the ions is $1.1(1) \times 10^{4}$~\unit{\watt\per\square\centi\metre}.
 The spectrum of the light field is measured with a Redstone OSA305 optical spectrum analyzer to determine the center wavelength and linewidth for each frequency measured in the presented absorption spectrum.
 We observe absorption lines due to the presence of water vapor in the beam path, but we assume that this is not affecting the absorption spectroscopy experiment due to power broadening.

-The measurement presented in Figure~\ref{fig:fig4} is performed with a laser center frequency of $\nu=3703.3(2)$~\unit{\per\centi\metre} and a FWHM linewidth of \SI{126.7(4)}{\per\centi\metre}.
+The measurements presented in Figure~\ref{fig:fig4}(a) and Figure~\ref{fig:fig4}(c) are performed with a laser center frequency of $\nu=3703.3(2)$~\unit{\per\centi\metre} and a FWHM linewidth of \SI{126.7(4)}{\per\centi\metre}.
 The simulation is based on these parameters and the assumption that the laser pulses are Fourier transform-limited with a FWHM pulse duration of 116.2(4)~fs.
-For the absorption spectrum shown in Figure~\ref{fig:fig5}, the experimental results are compared to the simulation performed with the Fourier transform-limited pulse durations given by the measured center frequency and linewidth at each of the OPA wavelength settings.
+For the absorption spectrum shown in Figure~\ref{fig:fig4}(d), the experimental results are compared to the simulation performed with the Fourier transform-limited pulse durations given by the measured center frequency and linewidth at each of the OPA wavelength settings.